vadimcomanescu/Doc2SignatureGenerator/README.md

 This is very useful when you want to generate files with extension function and class signatures so they can be added to a php project include path when working with a PHP IDE like Zend or Netbeans.

+It still have some issues with the extensions that can be used both by instantiating a class or directly by calling the functions.